ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 > $$ |Q_H| = Q_C + W $$

 We can think of a refrigerator as simply a heat engine, but reversed.
-Instead of the hot resevoir letting heat out to do work, a refrigerator will have a cold resevoir, add work into the system, and exhaust more heat.
+Instead of the hot reservoir letting heat out to do work, a refrigerator will have a cold reservoir, add work into the system, and exhaust more heat.

 ##### Efficiency of Refrigeration